 Oleron+Mogdrogen combination is pretty powerful, also easy to build if we can omit flat RR from devotions (thanks to Terrify transmuter of War Cry skill).
-About Attribute points distribution - I wanted to have ~3000 DA with permanent buffs, so I invested more into Physique.
-The build has some OA shred, so if you want more Cunning - you can do it as well.
-Bloodied Crystals + Titan Plating are used for Armor mostly, you can use Marks of Illusions + Chains of Oleron instead (but I recommend more Armor).
+Bloodied Crystals + Titan Plating are used for Armor mostly and Reflected Damage Reduction (must-have for heavy DoT builds), you can use Marks of Illusions + Chains of Oleron instead (but I recommend more Armor).

 general stats, only passive buffs are active